DaftMonk/angular-tour/README.md

     bower install angular-tour

-Angular Tour has dependencies on jQuery and Angular Cookie, which bower will install.
+Angular Tour has a dependency on jQuery.

 ## Setup

-Once bower has downloaded those dependencies for you, you'll need to make sure you add the required libraries to your index file.
+Once bower has downloaded the dependencies for you, you'll need to make sure you add the required libraries to your index file.
 Your script includes should look something like this:

     <script src="bower_components/jquery/jquery.js"></script>
     <script src="bower_components/angular/angular.js"></script>
-    <script src="bower_components/angular-cookie/angular-cookie.min.js"></script>
     <script src="bower_components/angular-tour/dist/angular-tour-tpls.min.js"></script>

 You'll also probably want to include the default stylesheet for angular tour.
 (You can replace this with your own stylesheet.)